 CONVERSATION BOXES: We have included some spaces throughout the lessons that we call conversation boxes.
-They are for you to use.
 You can write questions in them.
 You can write down thoughts that come to mind as you read and study.
 A mentor can also write back to you in these spaces.

-ACTION STEPS: There is a challenge at the end of each lesson called an action step.
+ACTION STEPS: At the end of each lesson, you will find a challenge called an action step.
 It asks you to apply what you have learned.
 If you would like some help or encouragement to complete it, write down what you plan to do.
 The mentor who reviews this lesson can ask you if you have done it.

 ROADMAPS: Each lesson comes with a Roadmap.
-The Roadmap is for you to use while you are waiting for your next lesson.
-It gives you five days' worth of activities.
-It helps you think more about the topics and ideas in the lesson.
+The Roadmap is for you to complete while you are waiting for your next lesson.
+Each Roadmap contains five days' worth of activities intended to help you think more about the topics and ideas in the lesson.
+If you want to send it along with your next lesson for a mentor to read, you can, but it is not required.

-Artwork by Robert S., Crossroads student
+Artwork by Robert S., Crossroads student Title: The Coming of Shiloh Inspired by Genesis 49:9-11